 If you like to mix up your sightseeing with a pint, definitely check out Pub and Paddle, where you can pub-crawl your way around the city on the water.
-In my opinion, it is probably the perfect way to spend a sunny day with friends!
+This is the perfect way to spend a sunny day with friends!

 10. Wander Elm Hill

 If you’re looking at photos of Elm Hill and scratching your head, this could be because you recognise it from the 2007 blockbuster Stardust.
-This historic cobbled street was used by the production team in a number of scenes – if you’re a fan, don’t miss the Isle of Skye’s Fairy Glen too which also made an appearance in the movie!
+This historic cobbled street was used by the production team in several scenes – if you’re a fan, don’t miss the Isle of Skye’s Fairy Glen too which also made an appearance in the movie!

-Elm Hill is home to a number of old-fashioned shops selling kitsch collectibles and not much else, however, it is arguably one of the city’s most beautiful lanes.
-Many buildings down this street date back from the Tudor era and can be immediately recognised by the characteristic black beams of the period.
+Elm Hill is home to a number of old-fashioned shops selling kitsch collectables and not much else, however, it is arguably one of the city’s most beautiful lanes.
+Many buildings down this street date back to the Tudor era and can be immediately recognised by the characteristic black beams from the period.

 11. Be Spooked on a Ghost Tour